Flexible signal denoising via flexible empirical Bayes shrinkage: Results

-One unusual feature of SMASH is that it performs joint mean and variance estimation.
-Indeed, we found no existing R packages for doing this.
-The only work we have found on wavelet-based variance estimation is \citet{Cai2008Adaptive}, which applied a wavelet thresholding approach to first order differences.
-Previous related non-wavelet-based work includes \citet{Fan1998Efficient}, which estimates the variance by smoothing the squared residuals using local polynomial smoothing, \citet{Brown2007Variance}, which uses difference-based kernel estimators, and \citet{Menictas2015Variational}, which introduces a Mean Field Variational Bayes (MFVB) method for both mean and variance estimation.
-In no case could we find publicly-available software implementations of these methods.
-However, we did receive code implementing MFVB by email from M.~Menictas, which we use in our comparisons here.
+An unusual feature of \mysmash{} is that it performs joint mean and variance estimation.
+We found no R packages for doing this in the wavelet context.
+We only found one publication on wavelet-based variance estimation, \cite{Cai2008Adaptive}, in which a wavelet thresholding approach is applied to first-order differences in the data.
+Non-wavelet-based approaches related to this work include a method by \cite{Fan1998Efficient}, which estimates the variance by smoothing the squared residuals using local polynomial smoothing; \cite{Brown2007Variance}, which uses difference-based kernel estimators; and \cite{Menictas2015Variational}, which introduces a Mean Field Variational Bayes (\mfvb{}) method for joint mean and variance estimation.
+In all cases, we could not find publicly available software implementations of these methods.
+However, we did receive code implementing \mfvb{} via correspondence with M.~Menictas, and we used this code in our comparisons.

-The MFVB method is based on penalized splines, and so is not well suited to many standard test functions in the wavelet literature, which often contain ``spiky" local features not well captured by splines.
-Hence, we compared SMASH and MFVB on some smoother mean and variance (standard deviation) functions, specifically scenario A in Figure 5 from \citet{Menictas2015Variational} (Figure \ref{fig:mfvb_fn}), using scripts kindly provided by M.~Menictas.
+The \mfvb{} method is based on penalized splines, so it is not well suited to many of the standard test functions in the wavelet literature---these test functions often contain ``spiky'' local features that are not well captured by splines.
+Therefore, to design a fair comparison, we applied \mysmash{} and \mfvb{} to smooth mean and variance functions; specifically, we generated data in the same way as ``Scenario A'' in Figure~5 from \citet{Menictas2015Variational} using scripts kindly provided by M.~Menictas.
+The mean function and variance function are shown in Figure~\ref{fig:mfvb_fn}.

-We simulated data under two different scenarios: \begin{enumerate} \item We generated $T=500$ independent $(X_t,Y_t)$ pairs, with $X_t \sim$ Uniform(0,1), and $Y_t | X_t=x_t \sim N(m(x_t),s(x_t)^2)$ where $m(\cdot)$ and $s(\cdot)$ denote the mean and standard deviation functions (Figure \ref{fig:mfvb_fn}).
-We measured performance by the MSE evaluated at 201 equally spaced points on $(X_{min},X_{max})$ for both the mean and the standard deviation. \item We generated $T=1024$ independent $(X_t,Y_t)$ pairs, with the $X_t$'s (deterministically) equally spaced on (0,1), and $Y_t|X_t$ as above.
-Performance is measured by MSE evaluated at the 1024 $X_t$'s for both the mean and the standard deviation. \end{enumerate}
+We evaluated \mysmash{} and \mfvb{} in two scenarios.
+In the first scenario, we simulated unevenly spaced data points: we independently generated $T = 500$ pairs $(X_t, y_t)$, with $X_t \sim \mathrm{Uniform}(0,1)$ and $y_t \,|\, X_t = x_t \sim N(m(x_t),s(x_t)^2)$, in which $m(\,\cdot\,)$ and $s(\,\cdot\,)$ denote the mean and standard deviation functions shown in Figure~\ref{fig:mfvb_fn}.
+To assess accuracy, we computed the mean of the squared errors (MSE) evaluated at 201 equally spaced points within $[\min(X), \max(X)]$, where $\min(X)$ and $\max(X)$ are the smallest and largest values of $X = (X_1, \ldots, X_T)$, respectively.
+We computed the MSE separately for estimates of the mean and standard deviation.
+For both \mysmash{} and \mfvb{}, estimates of the mean and variance at each of the 201 equally spaced points were obtained by a simple linear interpolation between the available estimates at the two nearest flanking data points.